 Let’s also imagine your Queen King were both hearts and the flop came out all diamonds.
 While you still have top pair, the chances that someone is on a flush draw are high (more so the greater the number of players in the hand).
 If your opponent makes their flush, they will also beat your pair of Kings.
 So what do you do?

 Acting after the flop

 The lack of a pre-flop raise suggests that no one had Ace King or pocket Kings in their hole cards.
-This is obviously just an assumption based on orthodox betting behavior, but unless you know a particular player’s betting style incredibly well, that’s really all you have to base your actions on.
+This is obviously just an assumption based on orthodox playing behavior, but unless you know a particular player’s playing style incredibly well, that’s really all you have to base your actions on.